AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 topic-tags: forms-manager
 ---

-# Import and export adaptive forms, PDF forms, and other assets {#importing-and-exporting-assets-to-aem-forms}
+# Import, export, and organize adaptive forms, PDF forms, and other assets{#importing-and-exporting-assets-to-aem-forms}

 You can move adaptive forms and related assets such as themes, templates, document fragments, and PDF forms between AEM Forms instances.
 You can import and export assets in CRX package or binary file formats.